 In April 2017, they dropped the requirement that a sponsored spouse who had been in a relationship with the sponsoring spouse for less than 2 years and who had no children with that sponsoring spouse was required to live with the spouse for 2 years in Canada or lose their permanent resident status.
 The good news is that this requirement has been dropped.
 As the Canadian government stated, there are 2 main reasons for dropping what was called conditional permanent residence:

 - Most marriages are genuine.

 - The government is committed to gender equality and fighting gender violence.

-So, don’t worry too much about the IRCC snooping around the reasons for your getting married.
+So, don’t worry too much about the IRCC snooping around about the reasons for your getting married.
 Just go ahead and understand the process and take the necessary steps as we explain below.

 Let Immigroup help you with all immigration and document matters.
 We can help you with your spousal sponsorship application, visitor or student visa & extensions, and authentication and apostille services.

 Definitions to help you understand the next part of this article:

 What is a Marriage License in Canada: this is what you must get to get married.
 You obtain it before getting married and generally pay a fee.
 For example, in BC, only one member of the couple is required to purchase a marriage license at a cost of $100.
 We’ll get into the steps of this a little further on.